 For her work on the siege of Strasbourg, Chrastil researched in France as a Fulbright Scholar.
 Her investigation into the past took her through the city streets, to the top of the cathedral, and into the cemeteries.
 Her findings illuminate a change in humanitarianism that haunts us to the present day: how do we best intervene to save civilians under attack?

 Chrastil joined the faculty at Xavier University in 2005.
-She serves as Associate Dean of the College of Arts and Sciences and as Director of Accreditation for the institution.
+She served as Associate Dean of the College of Arts and Sciences from 2017-2020 and currently serves as Director of Accreditation for the institution.
 Prior to her appointment as Associate Dean, Chrastil was the Founding Director of the First-Year Seminar program.

 Chrastil earned her Ph.D. in European History from Yale University, where she studied with John Merriman in the field of Modern France.
 At Indiana University, she was a Herman B. Wells Scholar, and studied History, French, and Mathematics.
 She and partner John Fairfield live in Cincinnati.